War of the Sicilian Vespers: Border conflict and politics

 Through the winter of 1283–1284, both sides continued their war preparations.
-Though he had been successful in Sicily, Peter of Aragon's war in the east had divided his kingdom's resources, and he faced an increasingly hostile political situation in Aragon as many nobles opposed his wars of expansion.
-After negotiations with a faction of nobles Peter was forced to cede some of his rights as king and release noble prisoners in exchange for the manpower needed to defend Barcelona, his family's seat of power.
-Peter's diplomatic wrangling with the border counties between the Aragon and France met with mixed success; Roger-Bernard III of Foix, whom Peter had captured and released, joined the French crusaders and sent troops against Aragon, while Ermengol X of Urgell and Arnold Roger I of Pallars Sobirà joined Aragon against the French crusaders.
+Though he had been successful in Sicily, Peter of Aragon's war in the east had divided his kingdom's resources, and he faced an increasingly hostile political situation in Aragon; an coalition of Aragonese nobility disputed the King's authority over matters of state, and a populist uprising broke out against Peter's patrician supporters in Barcelona.
+After negotiations with a faction of nobles, Peter was forced to cede some of his rights as king and release noble prisoners in exchange for the manpower needed to defend Barcelona, his family's seat of power.
+Peter's diplomatic wrangling with the border counties between the Aragon and France met with mixed success; Roger-Bernard III of Foix, whom Peter had captured and released, joined the French and sent troops against Aragon, while Ermengol X of Urgell and Arnold Roger I of Pallars Sobirà joined Aragon against the French crusaders.

 In late 1283, King James II of Majorca, Peter's younger brother, announced his intent to support the French crusade and recognized French suzerainty over Montpellier, while also giving the French army free passage through the Balearic Islands and Roussillon.
 James and Peter had a longstanding rivalry (Peter had opposed James' inheritance of Majorca after the death of their father), with both brothers desiring each-others kingdoms.
 While Majorcan support for France eased the French invasion of Aragon, James' actions inadvertently upset Philip's ambitions; the French king had hoped to annex Roussillon from Majorca, but now found himself awkwardly allied to James and therefore politically unable to seize the territory.
 Regardless of the Majorcan intervention, Philip resolved to move ahead with his invasion; on February 22, 1284, Philip's son Charles of Valois was crowned King of Aragon, a direct challenge to Peter.